codrutalugoj/brisT1D-blood-glucose/README.md

 The best RNN score is still worse than the default XGBoost score.

+## iteration 2.1
+- replaced the LSTM layer with a GRU
+- single GRU layer with 20 neurons, batch 256 and lr 0.005 gets a better score than any LSTM configuration I tried

 ## TODO:
 - try out a GRU unit (usually trains better and is more stable)
 - smooth out bg values.
+- one-hot encode the activity features